 I received my BA in Spanish with a minor in psychology, a Diplomate in Hispanic language and culture, and an MA in Spanish with a focus on Latin American literature from The University of Texas at Brownsville (UTB).
 I am currently a PhD candidate at the University of Houston (UH) working toward a degree in Latin American literature and a graduate certificate in women's studies.
 I started teaching Spanish in graduate school.
 Since then, I have taught different levels of Spanish at Texas Southmost College, UTB and UH.
 I have also taught Hispanic American literature and Spanish for faculty and staff at UTB.
 When I was in third grade, at an elementary school in Mexico, my teacher asked me to "help" one of my classmates who was having difficulties grasping some concepts.
 I have not stopped since.
 I specialize in Spanish because this is what I'm most passionate about.
 I love absolutely everything about the Spanish language and culture.
 I see myself as a facilitator of learning, and although I take teaching very seriously, I like to create a learning environment in which the students have fun and feel comfortable.
 I like showing them that although Spanish may be difficult and frustrating, it is also fun and rewarding.
 In my spare time, I enjoy reading, listening to music, and watching foreign movies.

-The University of Texas at Brownsville - BA, Spanish
+Undergraduate Degree: The University of Texas at Brownsville - Bachelor in Arts, Spanish

-The University of Texas at Brownsville - MA, Latin American Literature
+Graduate Degree: The University of Texas at Brownsville - Master of Arts, Latin American Literature